alperdomo/CoverageAndPower/README.md

-### Calculate the coverage per SNP, power to detect allelic imbalance, and count heterozygous SNPs ()HetSNPs) within coordinate defined genomic regions.
+### Calculate the power to detect allelic imbalance,  coverage per SNP, and count heterozygous SNPs ()HetSNPs) within coordinate defined genomic regions.

 ![](images/PowerAndFeatureCounts_peaks_hetSNPs.png)

-Scripts to calculate the coverage per SNP in bam files.
-This repository was initially thought to explore single cell RNA and ATAC seq data, where we wanted to explore the obtained coverge per each cluster of cell.
-It is a complement to the SplitBam repository, which is of use for splitting a bam file from single cell data based on clusters of cells.
+Scripts to calculate the power to detect allelic imbalance and the coverage per SNP in bam files.
+This repository was initially thought to explore single cell RNA and ATAC seq data, where we wanted to explore the obtained coverge per each cluster of cells.
+It is a complement to the SplitBam repository, which is of use for splitting bam files from single cell data based on cell IDs clustering together.

- CoveragePerSNP contains:
+The CoverageAndPower repository contains:

     • Script to calculate the coverage per SNP using samtools and bam-readcounts .

     • Script for calculating the power to detect allelic imbalance.

-    • Script to count and plot the counts per features per SNPs found in heterozygous state (hetSNPs) that are located in specific genomic elements (e.g. Genes, Peaks, other genome coordinates)
+    • Scripts to count and plot the counts per features per SNPs found in heterozygous state (hetSNPs) that are located in specific genomic elements (e.g. Genes, Peaks, other genome coordinates)